 Carpet beetles reproduce once or twice per year.
-They lay up to 150 eggs—it takes two weeks for the eggs to hatch.
+They lay up to 150 eggs—it takes two weeks for the carpet beetle eggs to hatch.
 Depending on the climate, it takes larvae up to two years to develop as adults.
-This means that if they remain unnoticed, carpet beetles have over an year to cause destructive damage to textile and leather items.
+This means that if they remain unnoticed, carpet beetles have over a year to cause destructive damage to textile and leather items.

 Unlike other insect pests, it is hard to prevent the occurrence of a Carpet beetle infestation.
 As they feed on textiles and leather, there’s also an abundance of food sources in your house.
-The only thing which can avert an infestation is high level of hygiene and frequent steam-clean of the carpets and upholstery.
-This is also the method used for small-scale infestations.
+The only thing which can avert an infestation is a high level of hygiene and frequent steam-clean of the carpets and upholstery.
+This is also the method used for handling small-scale carpet beetle infestations.

 Heavy infestations must be dealt with with the help of insecticides.
 Limit spraying to the edges of your carpets, cracks, vents, crevices and other openings where Carpet beetles may hide.
-If their larvae burrow inside upholstered items (such as furniture, mattresses and pillows) special fumigation method is needed.
+If their larvae burrow inside upholstered items (such as furniture, mattresses and pillows) professional carpet beetle treatment is needed.